 But we can always improve.
 That’s why we’re always aspiring to be better.
 Our current diversity and inclusion-based initiatives include:

-- Our goal to have 40% female directors on our Board, and a 50/50 split in our Global Leadership Team by 2020
+- We have achieved our goals of having 40% female directors on our Board, and a 50/50 split in our Global Leadership Team by 2020

 - In 2017, we introduced a Women’s Leadership Forum, to connect our future leaders across the globe with our Global Leadership Team